Explore Courses

 What is Cyber-kill chain Model?

 Cyber-kill chain model in cybersecurity is a visualization and study of a real-world cyber-attack and its offensive behavior.
-This model is used to track back the stages of cyber-attack and analyze it further.
+This model is used to track back the stages of a cyber-attack and analyze it further.
 This model is a blueprint for the incident response (blue team), and other InfoSec researchers on how to detect, analyze, and stop the cyber-attack.

-Top Threat Modeling Frameworks/Tools of 2022
+Top Threat Modeling Frameworks/Tools of 2024

 Identifying the threats in the crucial information assets can be challenging and is inclined to blunder.
 Threat modeling is the method for capturing, organizing, and analyzing all this data.
 Applied to a software system, it permits the decision-making regarding application security risks.
 Additionally, to manufacturing a model, typical threat modeling efforts conjointly turn out a prioritized list of security enhancements to the construct, necessities, design, or implementation of the Web application.
 Let us peek at a few well-known threat modeling frameworks.